xavierjohn/FunctionalDDD/README.md

        Result.Success(string.Join(" ", firstName, lastName, email)));
  ```

  `Combine` is used to combine multiple `Result` objects.
-If any of the' Result' objects have failed, it will return a `Result` with all the errors.
+If any of the `Result` objects have failed, it will return a `Result` containing each of the errors which arose during evaluation.
 Avoiding primitive obsession prevents writing parameters out of order.

-### Example 3 Fluent Validation
+### Fluent Validation

 ```csharp
  public class User : AggregateRoot<UserId>